 How Is WiFi In Schools Affecting Children?

-When smartphones are used in schools as an educational tool, it’s easy for them to become a source of distraction for the student.
-There are so many apps and games that can easily be accessed that take away from learning time.
+The use of electronic devices in schools as educational tools can become a source of distraction for the students.
+They can access so many apps and games that it takes away from their learning time.
 It’s hard enough already to regulate how much time a child spends online.